NovaAppsInc/test/README.md

 # test
-I don't know this is just a test this is just for a begining repository
+I don't know this is just a test.
+This is just for a begining repository